Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description states 'Update the navigation property events in me' which is vague and does not clearly indicate that this tool updates a specific calendar event.
-The tool name is clear, but the description lacks specificity and does not differentiate from sibling tools like 'update-calendar-event'.
+The description 'Update the navigation property events in me' is vague and does not clearly state that the tool updates a specific calendar event.
+It fails to distinguish this tool from similar siblings like 'update-calendar-event' or 'delete-specific-calendar-event'.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.